 If your system works for a while, don’t ever assume it will work in perpetuity.
 In the past year, I have significantly changed strategies 3 separate times after finding that one method was successful for only a few months.

-I never buy a stock without already having the sell price firmly in my mind.
+I never buy a stock without already having the selling price firmly in my mind.
 In fact, my sell orders are usually placed within a few seconds of the buy order execution.
 Learning to sell, and not let it ride for too long is critical for success.
 Yes, you will miss a few points on the upside, but a lower win is always better than a loss.

 As much as I hate that doctors have become expensive data-entry clerks, it is critical to keep contemporaneous and accurate medical records.
 Similarly, you must keep track of your trades.
 I have a spreadsheet containing every single trade I have made since 2009.
 I often go back and look at how performance was impacted during certain market conditions, and how a change in strategy affected my win rates.
 You can’t improve if you don’t track your results.